WillSkelton/cpts121/pa-04/pa-04/README.md

   - Calls [rollDice()](#rolldice)
     - ***If the sum is 7 or 11***, the the player wins and is notified of their success and new balance.
     - ***If the sum is 2, 3, or 12***, the the player loses and is notified of their loss and new balance.
-    - ***If the sum is 4, 5, 6, 8, 9, or 10***, that becomes the player's **mark**.
+    - that becomes the player's **mark**.
 The program keeps rolling the dice until the player's mark is rolled and they win or either a 7 or 11 is rolled and they lose.
 Either way, the player is notified.
 This part is handled in [successiveRoll()](#successiveroll)
   - Returns the winnings ($\pm wager$ depending on if they win or lose) to the [gameLoop()](#gameloop)

 ### successiveRoll()
+This function handles what heppens if the player makes it through the first roll.
+If the player rolls a ***4, 5, 6, 8, 9, or 10***, the program will continue rolling until the player rolls a 7 or 11 and they lose or the player hits their mark and wins.

 ### setAccountBalance
 ```c